MOACChain/MOAC-DOCS/Docs/Commands.rst

 As shown below：
 ~~~~~~~~~~

-Initiate MOAC nodes and connect to mainnet (network ID = 99)
+Initiate MOAC VNODEs and connect to mainnet (network ID = 99)

 ::